Concepts

 Outputs appear without traceable evidence of what was relied on

-Full causal lineage preserved cryptographically from source to output
+Full decision lineage preserved from source to output

 03